Internal Linking and Revenue Generation like Merhujus SIM Card Transport Company

 The Impact of Internal Linking

-- A health-focused website saw a 40% increase in page views per session after implementing targeted internal links between articles discussing symptoms and treatments related illnesses.
+1. A health-focused website had a 40% rise in page views for each session.
+This happened after they started using targeted internal links between articles.
+These articles talk about symptoms and treatments related to different illnesses.

 FAQs (Frequently Asked Questions)